plenzjr/plenzjr/README.md

 Web Developer & SysAdmin
 ------------------------

-* 🌍  I'm based in Curitiba, PR - Brazil
+* 🌍  I'm based in Vancouver, Canada
 * ✉️  You can contact me at [paulogil2010@gmail.com](mailto:paulogil2010@gmail.com)
 * 🤝  I'm open to collaborating on interesting projects